sbreger11/cyber-final-project/README.md

 ### Instructions:

+> **NOTE:** the droplet server may no longer be running.
+Testing can still be done by creating a local server.

 > **NOTE:** all the following commands can only be run from the root directory of the repo

 > **NOTE:** if you are using a local server to connect clients to, it is advised to start the server before the clients